Jean-Philippe Rameau: Treatise on Harmony, 1722

 Rameau's 1722 Treatise on Harmony initiated a revolution in music theory.
-Rameau posited the discovery of the "fundamental law" or what he referred to as the "fundamental bass" of all Western music.
+Rameau introduced the concept of a hypothetical "fundamental bass" (separate from any actual bass part) that can be used to analyze and explain the harmonic progressions found in a musical piece.
 Heavily influenced by new Cartesian modes of thought and analysis, Rameau's methodology incorporated mathematics, commentary, analysis and a didacticism that was specifically intended to illuminate, scientifically, the structure and principles of music.
 With careful deductive reasoning, he attempted to derive universal harmonic principles from natural causes.
 Previous treatises on harmony had been purely practical; Rameau embraced the new philosophical rationalism, quickly rising to prominence in France as the "Isaac Newton of Music".
 His fame subsequently spread throughout all Europe, and his Treatise became the definitive authority on music theory, forming the foundation for instruction in western music that persists to this day.

+New System of Musical Theory, 1726

+(Nouveau système de musique théorique) is Rameau's second treatise on musical theory.

+Génération harmonique: ou Traité de musique théorique et pratique, 1737

+Rameau published his third music-theory work in 1737.

+More Theoretical Works

+See a longer (but non-hyperlinked) list including minor works, translations, errata, and letters at Rameau le site.

-List of works
+Musical works

 RCT numbering refers to Rameau Catalogue Thématique established by Sylvie Bouissou and Denis Herlin.